 Mrs. W. M. Clayton, of Kew Gardens, with Miss Waldron and Miss Dorothy Clayton, are stopping at the Inn for some weeks.
-Mrs. Clayton will join her husband, who is Captain in the Canadian Guards, after her sojourn here.
+Mrs. Clayton will join her husband, who is Cantain in the Candian Guards, after her sciourn hore.

-Mr. and Mrs. Edward Spahr, of Kew Gardens, have recently rented their house and are now taking up residence
+Captain in the Canadian Guards, after her sojourn here.
+Mr. and Mrs. Edward Spahr, of Kew Gardens, have recently rented their house and are now taking up residence at the Inn.